guruInMilkyway/python_dev_project/README.md

-# mitsui_dev_project
+# python_dev_project
-The project solves the following two problems for MITSUI BUSSAN Commodities team:
+The project solves the following two problems:
 1. Estimating the value of pi usinig Monte carlo
 2. Finding the largest palindrome amongst all the possible substrings in an input string